Free 60-Day Trial

 as data arrives

-- For example, you may have a meter or sensor uploading one
+- For example, you may have a meter or system uploading

-second interval data every 10 seconds but you only want to
+high-frequency data, but you only want to monitor daily

-monitor your daily peak.
-You can create a roll-up calendar and
+peaks.
+You can create a roll-up calendar that automatically

-dashboard your daily cycle and watch it change as one second data
+then dashboard any cycle and watch it update as new data arrives.

-- For example, you may have a meter or sensor uploading one
+- For example, you may have a meter or system uploading

-second interval data every 10 seconds but you only want to
+high-frequency data, but you only want to monitor daily

-monitor your daily peak.
-You can create a roll-up calendar and
+peaks.
+You can create a roll-up calendar that automatically

-dashboard your daily cycle and watch it change as one second data
+then dashboard any cycle and watch it update as new data arrives.

-- Have devices that you want to sell to customers but don't have the time, money or expertise to develop the software to manage the data generated by them.
+- Have products or systems that generate data but don't have the time, money or expertise to develop the software to manage, analyze, and act on that data.

 What is meant by high